-The purpose of this assessment was to identify potentially hazardous building materials, including Synthetic Mineral Fibres (SMF), Polychlorinated Biphenyls (PCBs), Lead in Paint and Phenols.
+The purpose of this assessment was also to identify potentially hazardous building materials, including, Lead (Pb) Based Paints, Synthetic Mineral Fibres (SMF), Polychlorinated Biphenyls (PCBs), and Phenols.
 The identification of SMFs, PCBs and Phenols is by visual assessment only.

 Where materials could not be sampled and are of a particular age they have been assumed to contain asbestos, of note electrical "Bakelite" baking boards.